oyoclass/python3-doc/doc/extralibs/motor.md

 Since motor is an async package, we need to perform database operations in async functions.
 Let's make a simple function that inserts 50 documents into a collection in our database:

-_Make sure you replace the mongodb server url with the one from your cloud MongoDB_
+_Make sure you replace the mongodb server url with the one from your cloud MongoDB._

 ```python
 import asyncio